“How to eat healthy” gets less than one-sixth the searches of “How to lose weight fast” (10,000 compared to 63,000).

 Now I’m 35.
 So many things I thought would take forever now seem to have happened in a flash.
 And even more things could have happened just as fast if I’d had the patience.

-What does this have to do with being more patient?
+Great.
+So what does this have to do with learning to be more patient?

 To retweet Silicon Valley’s favorite guru, Naval Ravikant:

 Impatience with actions, patience with results.

 What one thing could you do (that you aren’t doing now) that, if you did on a regular basis, would make a tremendous positive difference in your life?8This is one of my 10 favorite “GPS” questions to ask yourself.

 I could suggest dozens more things that compound and pay off if you be more patient about them.
 And I’m sure you can come up with dozens of ideas of your own.

 Knowing what you should do is the easy part.
 The real question is,

 Do you have the patience to keep at it?

 The Unconventional Route's mission is to make it conventional to be unconventional.